Overcoming impossible odds ∙

 This was the Father’s plan all along.
 He promised to fight for Israel and destroy the armies of Egypt and so He did!

-Henceforth, you can be certain that the Father demonstrated His glory and the Egyptians knew that he was the LORD!”
+Henceforth, you can be certain that the Father demonstrated His glory and the Egyptians will do that he was the LORD!
 The Pharaoh, Yul Brenner, defeated and dejected returns to Egypt alone.
 He sits on his royal throne and declares, “Moses’ God, is God.”